 Post date: Dec 3, 2013 9:41:45 PM

-My beloved Dell studio laptop, I bought 5 years ago, was my first laptop, customized both technically and aesthetically, and was also latest model at that time.
+My beloved Dell studio laptop, five years old, was my first laptop, customized both technically and aesthetically, and was also the latest model at that time.
 I never had any problems with it.
-As I am little tech savvy, I kept playing with it, updating OS, re-formatting and installing softwares.
+As I am a little tech-savvy, I kept playing with it, updating OS, re-formatting, and re-installing softwares.
 It was always up to the speed that I needed.
-But lately it started getting slower.
+But lately, it started getting slower.
 So, I decided to give it to someone else and ended up buying an expensive MacBook for myself.
-Before giving it away I copied all useful data in an external drive and did a complete format.
+Before giving it away, I copied all useful data in an external drive and did a complete format.
 This time, I installed bare minimum softwares.
 Because the person, I will gift it to, doesn't need all that 'useless' softwares that I had.

-We do same with our lives!
+We do the same with our lives!
 Certain things and people are essential to us.
-Some are not but slowly they become integral part of our lives.
-We keep collecting useless stuff, we keep installing 'people' in our lives, needed or not we keep some of it with us forever.
-We don't go well and uninstall some people quickly, some just remain there - we know we have them but we never need or open them.
-Some, we know are there but useless.
-Some, even not used, we know some day when we need them, are there.
-Some go away because we cannot renew licenses: P, some go away only after corrupting some system dlls (leaving a permanent void in our hearts), most of them damage only softwares but some can damage hardware as well :P... enough of analogy.
+Some are not, but slowly they become an integral part of our lives.
+We keep collecting useless stuff; we keep installing 'people' in our lives, needed or not, we keep some of it with us forever.
+If it doesn't go well, we uninstall some people quickly, and some remain there - we know we have them, but we never need or open them.
+Some, we know, are there but useless.
+Some, even not used, we know someday when we need them, will be there.
+Some go away because we cannot renew licenses: P, some go away only after corrupting some system dlls (leaving a permanent void in our lives), most of them damage only softwares but some can damage hardware as well :P... enough of analogy.

-I wish, we can format our lives like this and make it fresh and fast, keeping it to minimum, simple and happy. but unfortunately, as I said earlier, it is not possible to format people and memories from our lives !
+I wish we can format our lives like this and make it fresh and fast, keeping it to a minimum, simple and happy.
+But unfortunately, as I said earlier, it is not possible to format people and memories from our lives!